Ellingham diagram: Reducing agent for haematite

-Reducing agent for chromic oxide-carbon cannot be used
+Reducing agent for chromic oxide—carbon cannot be used

 The Ellingham curve for the reaction 2C(s) + O_{2}(g) → 2CO(g) slopes down and falls below the curves for all the metals.
 Hence, carbon can normally act as a reducing agent for all metal oxides at very high temperatures.
 But chromium formed at these temperatures reacts with carbon to form its carbide, which gives undesirable properties to the chromium metal obtained.
 Hence, for high temperature reduction of chromic oxide, carbon cannot be used.

-Alumino thermic process
+Aluminothermic process

 The Ellingham curve for aluminium lies below the curves of most metals such as chromium, iron, etc. This fact indicates that aluminium can be used as the reducing agent for oxides of all these metals.
 This result is illustrated as follows:

 The free energies of formation of chromium(III) oxide and aluminium oxide per mole of oxygen consumed are -541 kJ and -827 kJ respectively.
 The processes are:

 The second equation minus the first equation gives: